-For the Tier 2 Grant Program, administering agencies may "overmatch" ECP projects; that is, additional cash match dollars may be provided for the project.
+For the Tier 2 Grant Program, administering agencies may "overmatch" ECP projects (up to 25 percent); that is, additional cash match dollars may be provided for the project.
 Applicants will receive additional points in the evaluation process for over matching with cash contributions.
-Proposals that exceed the fifty (50) percent minimum funding match will be given an additional 1 point for every five (5) percent over the minimum cash match (up to 5 bonus points).
+Proposals that exceed the 50 percent minimum funding match will be given an additional one point for every five percent over the minimum cash match (up to five bonus points).
+Overmatch must be a cash contribution and cannot be from another competitive M2 grant program.

 Additionally, administering agencies must commit to cover any future cost overruns if the project is underfunded.
 Any work not eligible for ECP reimbursement must be funded by other means by the project applicant and cannot count as match.
-These noneligible items should not be included in the cost estimate breakdown in the application.
+These non-eligible items should not be included in the cost estimate breakdown in the application.